 Welcome to the saptutorials.
 Today we will discuss ERP.
-ERP is commonly referred to as a business management application designed to meet the needs of a small/ medium, /large business such as the sales office, plant, warehouse, manufacturing location, supply chain management, vendor & customer.
+Enterprise resource planning is commonly referred to as a business management application designed to meet the needs of a small, medium, or large business such as the sales office, plant, warehouse, manufacturing location, supply chain management, vendor, and customer.
 ERP stands for “Enterprise resource planning“.

-Enterprise Resource Planning software is available to help with inventory, managing vendors and contracts, analyzing data, and other business management tasks.
-Using an ERP system could make your life easier in so many ways!
-There are several different types of ERP systems – some are designed for small businesses or budget companies, while others
+Enterprise Resource Planning software is available to help with inventory management, managing vendors and contracts, analyzing data, and other business management tasks.
+Using an enterprise resource planning system could make your life easier in so many ways!
+There are several different types of enterprise resource planning systems—some are designed for small businesses or budget companies, while others

 What is ERP software?

-In general, ERP software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistics, finance, and human resources (HR).
+In general, enterprise resource planning software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistics, finance, and human resources (HR).
 SAP was one of the first organizations to develop modern business management applications.
-Over time, the ERP system has also added new applications and modules that support daily business functions & supply chain management.
+Over time, the enterprise resource planning system has also added new applications and modules that support daily business functions & supply chain management.

 There was a gross lack of integration between the different application software.
 Thus, instead of buying best-in-class solutions for Material Management, Marketing & Sales, Accounting, Human Resources, and Planning, it was necessary to have a single-window solution or a single package solution that would address all different business processes and offer the advantage of being fully integrated.
-Enterprise Resource Planning provided an integrated single-window solution to meet the business needs
+Enterprise Resource Planning provides an integrated single-window solution to meet the business’s needs.

 Why ERP is needed

-The main objective of the ERP system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
-Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability effectively.
-ERP systems typically cover all aspects of business operations and communications:
+The main objective of the enterprise management system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
+Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability.
+Systems typically cover all aspects of business operations and communications:

 - The real-time operation improves quality.